Pay slips

 Employers need to keep a record of leave balances and any leave taken by employees.
 However, pay slips must not mention paid family and domestic violence leave, including any leave taken and leave balances.

-From 4 February 2023, an amount paid to an employee for taking paid family and domestic violence leave has to be recorded on a pay slip as:
+An amount paid to an employee for taking paid family and domestic violence leave has to be recorded on a pay slip as:

 - ordinary hours of work, or